+'''

+Return to Lecture Guide

-■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3 ■ Return to Chapter 3: Table of Contents
+Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3

+A Return to Chapter 3: Table of Contents

+'''

 Activity 3.22 - Expectancy and Perception

 Our expectations (i.e., preconceptions about what we are supposed to perceive) can influence perception.
 There are several simple, effective exercises to demonstrate this point in class.